ICAS ICAS logo

 Not-for-profit sector

-This first phase report analyses how charities develop and use social impact measures and impact reporting.
-Phase two, to follow in 2023, will seek to improve understanding of the current social impact disclosures within charities’ TARs and separately published impact reports, and consider how funders and donors use reports to satisfy their accountability requirements and make future funding decisions
+The second phase report considers the importance of charity impact information to funders, donors and supporters.
+It aims to improve understanding of the current charity impact disclosure practices, and consider how funders and donors use these reports to satisfy their accountability requirements and make future funding decisions.

 Accounting, budgeting and performance management in central government (2015)